bricecap/qiskit-demo/Notes.md

 ## Demo: Shor's Algorithm with Qiskit

+Key points:
+- Python is very approachable
+- Quantum functions are standard python functions, so we can use all of our composability tooling for quantum computation already.
+- Simulated quantum computers are easily available to develop skills on

 ## Maybe Demo: Running quantum programs in the cloud

+Key points:
+- Real quantum computers now generally available
+- Very active commercial space developing

 ## A digression: Post-Quantum Cryptography
 So, ok, you can solve certain problems much faster, great.
 So what?